 Winner of the 2016 'Oscar' for museum design and an even more brilliant example of the new generation of narrative history museums, the Museum of the History of Polish Jews is Warsaw's latest outcome in its determination to promote Polish history after decades of suppression under the former Communist regime.
 Built on a former Jewish Ghetto site in front of the Ghetto Heroes Monument, the museum's core exhibition occupies more than 4,000m 2 (43,000 sq ft) of space.
 It consists of eight galleries that document and celebrate the thousand-year history of the Jewish community in Poland – once the largest Jewish community in the world – that was almost entirely obliterated during the Holocaust.
 The museum is also known by the Hebrew word 'Polin', which means, in English, either "Poland"; or "rest here" and is related to a legend about the arrival of the first Jews in Poland which you find out about in the museum's First Encounters gallery.

-In eight expansive galleries, packed with multimedia exhibitions and artefacts, the museum traces the history of Jews from their first appearance in Poland in the Middle Ages to the present day.
+In eight expansive galleries, packed with multimedia exhibitions and artifacts, the museum traces the history of Jews from their first appearance in Poland in the Middle Ages to the present day.
 The Holocaust, the part of the story that everyone knows best, fills only one of the eight galleries.
-Highlights include early Jewish manuscripts, re-creations of 18th century Jewish town life (including a scale replica of a village synagogue with its colourful painted interior), a religious school and a bustling early 20th century Warsaw street.
-All this is accompanied by sound effects and modern projection techniques, vintage photographs and films, detailed histories of Polish-born movements from Hasidism to Zionism, and a huge multimedia network that utilises more than 250 computer terminals.
-As Tom Booth of the Daily Telegraph wrote: “This is a museum full of noise and colour; with echoes of centuries of Yiddish chatter and the soulful sounds of klezmer music.”
+Highlights include early Jewish manuscripts, re-creations of 18th century Jewish town life (including a scale replica of a village synagogue with its colorful painted interior), a religious school and a bustling early 20th century Warsaw street.
+All this is accompanied by sound effects and modern projection techniques, vintage photographs and films, detailed histories of Polish-born movements from Hasidism to Zionism, and a huge multimedia network that utilizes more than 250 computer terminals.
+As Tom Booth of the Daily Telegraph wrote: “This is a museum full of noise and color; with echoes of centuries of Yiddish chatter and the soulful sounds of klezmer music.”

 The museum is history at its narrative best.
 The galleries show how the Jewish community in Poland flourished in the medieval period after it was granted trading rights and privileges – and became integral to the country’s economy.
-Indeed, by the 17th century, Poland was perhaps the centre of the Jewish world.
-One of the narrative highlights is how Poland went from having the most benign regime towards Jews in Europe to being plagued by pogroms and anti-Semitism as a result of the dissolution of the Polish-Lithuanian Commonwealth and the imposition of contrasting legal frameworks for Poles and Jews when the country was partitioned between Russia, Prussia and Austria.
+Indeed, by the 17th century, Poland was perhaps the center of the Jewish world.
+One of the narrative highlights is how Poland went from having the most benign regime towards Jews in Europe to being plagued by pogroms and anti-Semitism as a result of the dissolution of the Polish-Lithuanian Commonwealth and the imposition of contrasting legal frameworks for Poles and Jews when the country was partitioned between Russia, Prussia, and Austria.

 With so much to see and digest, it’s impossible to see every gallery in detail unless you return repeatedly, so unless you have a lot of time to kill we strongly recommend that you choose two or three galleries only and focus all your attention on them.

-Long before its doors opened to visitors the Museum of the History of Polish Jews stirred up a lot of emotions in Poland's long running history wars centred around the interpretation of Poland's role in the most horrific events of the 20th century and its relationship toward its Jewish population over the centuries.
+Long before its doors opened to visitors the Museum of the History of Polish Jews stirred up a lot of emotions in Poland's long-running history wars centered around the interpretation of Poland's role in the most horrific events of the 20th century and its relationship toward its Jewish population over the centuries.
 From a peak of 3.5 million Jews in the interwar period, the most generous estimates today put the Jewish population in Poland at 25,000, with merely 5,000 or so people openly identifying as Jewish.
 To this day, the political and historical issues tied up with the fate of Poland’s Jews play a critical role in Polish society and politics.

 While some expected the museum would figuratively and literally become a place for debates, where 'Polish historical consciousness could mature', others feared that the investment that ‘cost the Polish taxpayer hundreds of millions’ would serve as anti-Polish propaganda portraying Poles as anti-Semitic.
 These divergent viewpoints correspond to the basic political divisions in society.
-On the conservative side, the nation’s history is presented as a combination of heroism, tolerance and magnanimity; the argument is that Poles suffered as much as, if not more than Jews during the occupation; the liberal side contends that Poles should also be aware of painful truths from their past – particularly, the inter-war period and the occupation.
+On the conservative side, the nation’s history is presented as a combination of heroism, tolerance, and magnanimity; the argument is that Poles suffered as much as, if not more than Jews during the occupation; the liberal side contends that Poles should also be aware of painful truths from their past – particularly, the inter-war period and the occupation.

 Once the museum was open for business, the reviews were generally positive.
 But some critics were furious over what they considered to be the propagating of national myths and the image of the Jew and loyal Pole.
-They were offended by what they saw as the exhibition's over-idealised message: tolerant, generous Poland had taken in Jewish refugees over the centuries who returned the favour by boosting Poland's well-being and prosperity, and fighting for its independence whenever necessary.
-They thought that too much emphasis was placed on Polish history as opposed to Jewish history, as if Jews didn't exist elsewhere in Europe.
+They were offended by what they saw as the exhibition's over-idealized message: tolerant, generous Poland had taken in Jewish refugees over the centuries who returned the favor by boosting Poland's well-being and prosperity, and fighting for its independence whenever necessary.
+They thought that too much emphasis was placed on Polish history as opposed to Jewish history as if Jews didn't exist elsewhere in Europe.

 Critics also complained that interwar attitudes of Poles toward Jews were downplayed; after all, right up until 1938 Hitler viewed Poland as a potential ally in his future war against the Soviet Union, confusing Poland's mixed feelings towards its Jewish population with Nazi racial ideology - Polish authorities advocated the voluntary emigration of Polish Jews to Madagascar as a way of reducing the population, while Polish intelligence services trained Polish Jews to fight for the establishment of a Jewish state in Palestine against their British allies as a mean of attracting Jews away from Poland (Menachem Begin and Yitzhak Shamir, both Prime Ministers of Israel, were Polish Jews once branded as Zionist terrorists by the British government).